-I follow the boards (not the people) who share similar images as I do.
-I look up every day who shared my pins and whether their other pins are inspiring even though Pinterest by now made it much harder to find out.
+- I follow the boards (not the people) who share similar images as I do.
+I look up frequently who shared my pins and whether their other pins are inspiring even though Pinterest by now made it much harder to find out.

-Some boards just republish images I have already seen while others also cover topics I’m not interested in.
+- Many boards just republish images I have already seen while others also cover topics I’m not interested in.
 Thus I follow very carefully.
 They have to reflect exactly what I’m interested in (e.g. modern houses not just architecture in general).

 For users who are new Pinterest will suggest images from boards you don’t follow based on the images you pinned or visited already.